AricStewart/ffxiv_craft/README.md

 ### How do I find that Item ID you talk about?

-If you are on FFXIV Market <https://www.ffxivmb.com> then you can see it in the url for the item.
 If you look at the Garland Database <https://garlandtools.org/db/#> then click on the gear on the item and look at the item #.

 ### Command Line Usage